 The modernization of abdominal surgery was dependent on the patient’s loss of sensation, anesthesia, during the procedure.
 The development of anesthesia eliminated the cruelty of surgery and enabled surgeons to incise, manipulate, and suture tissue in a disciplined manner without the urgency and disorder that surrounded operations in the conscious patient.

 Dr. Crawford Long was the first to use ether for general anesthesia, in 1842, but he did not report it until 1849.1 Meanwhile, in 1846, the Boston dentist William T.G.
-Morton demonstrated the use of ether as a general anesthetic in the amphitheater of the Massachusetts General Hospital in a ...
+Morton demonstrated the use of ether as a general anesthetic in the amphitheater of the Massachusetts General ...